 Rules and regulations keep our society organised.
 That’s why we should abide by them because they make the world a better place.
 Waste disposal policies, in particular, make the environment a cleaner, safer, and healthier place to live in.
 Now that we’re on the topic, here are some waste disposal policies every school should have.

 Waste segregation is at the core of proper solid waste management.
 Through this, you can make the most out of your school’s recyclable, reusable, and biodegradable rubbish, and minimise waste that goes directly to landfills.
 Thus, every school should have properly labeled trash bins for different types of waste such as paper, glass, plastics, cans, and organic waste.
 That way, students will find it easier to sort their trash.

 Improperly thrown wastes are scattered and, therefore, not segregated.
 Litter makes schools unpleasant and untidy.
 It also stresses janitors because scattered rubbish makes their job of cleaning the school more difficult.
 Aside from that, plastic and paper litter common in schools could end up in waterways and cause bigger problems.
 An anti-littering policy could help prevent these issues.

 Reduce Waste Generation

-Every school should make an effort to minimise the waste they generate because the rubbish they produce end up landfills.
-That means that in addition to residential, commercial, and industrial areas, schools are also another huge source of waste.
+Every school should make an effort to minimise the waste they generate because the rubbish they produce end up in landfills.
+That means that in addition to residential, commercial, and industrial areas, schools are another huge waste source.

 Reuse and Recycle Waste

-Recycling and reusing are excellent ways to properly deal with waste in schools.
+Recycling and reusing are excellent ways to deal with waste in schools properly.
 These methods help save resources by reducing the energy and raw materials needed for the production of fresh products.
-Reducing and recycling also diverts the rubbish that goes into landfills.
+Reducing and recycling also divert the rubbish that goes into landfills.
 It is important to encourage these sustainable practices in every school by promoting the use of scratch papers and reusable water and food containers.